-- 1 can (14oz.)
-Sweetened Condensed Milk (Longevity or Black & White are our favorite brands)
+- 2/3 cup (200 g) Sweetened Condensed Milk (Longevity or Black & White are our favorite brands)

-- Using a fine mesh strainer or cheesecloth to catch any remaining lumps, pour mixture into the containers you will store it in.
+- Pour the mixture into the containers you will store it in.
 (Small plastic containers, recycled baby food jars, small canning jars, etc...)

-- In a wide bottomed pot that is tall enough to go above rims of your containers, make a bath for the containers: Heat up enough water to a near boil that it will come most of the way up the sides of your yogurt containers when they are immersed in the bath.
+- In a wide bottomed pot that is taller than your yogurt containers, make a bath for the containers: Heat up enough water to a near boil that it will come most of the way up the sides of your yogurt containers when they are immersed in the bath.
 In another pot or tea kettle, heat up additional water.